 AIS-R is a school that honors and promotes respect for others, inclusiveness, individual differences, and appropriate behavior.
 We believe that ethics and values are essential in a principled community, and expect behavior that upholds the dignity and self-worth of all community members.
 In order to reinforce these beliefs, AIS-R has defined what it means to be an AIS-R Eagle: Ethical, Adaptable, Global, Learning, and Environmental.
-AIS-R students are expected to live these dispositions, and avoid behaviors that are inconsistent with their spirit and meaning.
-Together, these five overarching characteristics comprise AIS-R’s Honor Code, and students are reminded of this code in many different ways throughout the year.
+AIS-R students are expected to live these dispositions and avoid behaviors that are inconsistent with their spirit and meaning.
+Together, these five overarching characteristics comprise AIS-R’s Eagle Honor Code, and students are reminded of this code in many different ways throughout the year.

 Students enrolled at AIS-R must reside with their parents or appointed guardians.
 If parents are absent from home for even a short time, an adult guardian must take responsibility for the student's day-to-day welfare.
-Parents should submit written notice of such temporary guardianship to the appropriate school office.
+Parents must submit written notice of such temporary guardianship to the appropriate school office.

-Report Cards and Progress Notes
+Report Cards and Progress Reports

 AIS-R believes that regular attendance and punctuality are essential to the academic success of our students.
 Students are expected to arrive on time and to attend classes regularly.

 Each of the divisions have established minimum attendance regulations for its program.
 These regulations are designed to emphasize to the students the critical importance of good attendance and its relation to academic success.
-Parents are required to communicate any absences, tardies, or early departures in writing to the appropriate Division Office.
+Parents are required to communicate any absences, tardies, or early departures to the appropriate Division Office.